M4RC3L05/the-rpg/README.md

 There is no way, at the moment, to distribute the game other than cloning/download the project, do the setup and running the project.

-A way to bundle the assets + code + nodejs runtime needs to be foundin order to package and destribute the game.
+A way to bundle the assets + code + nodejs runtime needs to be found order to package and destribute the game.